DevOps-Represent/DevOpsTesting101/housekeeping.md

 ## Agenda

 ## Pairing
-Try and resolve your issues as pairs, this helps the learning process
+Try and work as pairs, this often helps the learning process